 Case Name (criminal file# if available)

 Go over everything in your summaries, check the dates, and place everything in a time line.
-Make sure that you keep all temporary numbers just in case you make a mistake in your time line.
+Make sure that you keep all temporary numbers if you make a mistake in your time line.
 The timeline should be as detailed as possible.

 |Jan 23, 1926 approx 130pm||Mr. X was shot several times (911 verbatim report #).
-Witnesses (see list 1.5) all gave similar information (approx. 5 shots), n obody actually witnessed the shooting.|
+Witnesses (see list 1.5) all gave similar information (approx. 5 shots) but nobody actually witnessed the shooting.|

-|Dec 21, 1986 at 0014am||Beasley pronounced dead.
-Autopsy but no copy in file.
+|Jan 23, 1926 at 145pm||Mr. X is pronounced dead at the scene.
+Autopsy report available but no copy in the file.
 Officer HH described autopsy in report # dated (m/d/y).|

-|Dec 21, 1986 at 0255am||Anonymous caller claims K is responsible for the shooting (CPD note filed under #123)|
+|Jan 23, 1926 at 255pm||Anonymous caller claims K is responsible for the shooting (see note filed under #123)|

-Without the timeline, you will find yourself in a labyrinth of papers with guesses galore and no firm sense of where the facts are.
-After this task that must be done meticulously, you need to save the file and make copies of everything.
-Then, you must go and get yourself a strong cup of coffee because now the hardest part begins: judging the quality of your own work!
-I recommend Irish coffee!
+Without the timeline, you will find yourself in a labyrinth of papers with guesses galore and no firm sense of what is fact and what was assumed.
+Do this task meticulously, save the file, and make copies of everything.
+Then, go get yourself a good cup of coffee because now the hardest part begins: judging the quality of your own work.

 Going over your timeline you will find gaps, inconsistencies, overlaps, and bits of information you could not immediately place.
 Highlight all the above and go back to your temporary order, re-read the reports and the summaries to check if you forgot to add a date, a time, etc. Then update everything again and go to the next inconsistency or gap until everything has a place that makes sense.
 Are you done now and ready for action?
 Not even close.